Skip to content

 Local-model direction

-A more privacy-sensitive path for workloads that should stay closer to buyer-controlled infrastructure.
+A more privacy-sensitive path for workloads that need to stay closer to buyer-controlled infrastructure.

 Governed deployment planning